 TINS of TASTE MUSEUM ~ INDEX

 This is the INDEX PAGE of countries for which there are tins for the museum, almost all of which held a food/beverage item when purchased.
 The listing is alphabetized by country & it's linked page will continue to be sub-divided by names of food items, companies, subjects, or other helpful designations if needed.
-Then attached pages will hold the photo archives of the tins as there is time to photograph & document each tin within the current almost 40-year collection.
-The few pages that have a "sampling" will give an idea of the historic record that is planned for the 4,000+ current collection of food tins (around 2,000 are European and 2,000 from the USA).
+Then if necessary, attached pages will hold the photo archives of the tins as there is time to photograph & document each tin within the current 40-year collection.
+The few pages that have a "sampling" of photographed tins thus far, will give an idea of the historic record that is planned for the 4,000+ current collection of food tins (around 2,000 are European and 2,000 from the USA).
 The countries which have photos available for viewing have an *asterisk by the listing & are in black.

 Through the years we have created a standardized measuring & photographing system which we hope all tin collectors will use "as the language to describe a tin."